Western Roman Empire: Political aftermath

 After the fall of the Western Roman Empire, the Germanic kingdoms, often referred to as "barbarian kingdoms", founded during its collapse continued to grow and prosper.
-Their beginnings, together with the end of the Western Roman Empire, mark the transition from Late Antiquity to the Middle Ages.
+Their beginnings, together with the end of the Western Roman Empire, mark the transition from late antiquity to the Middle Ages.
 The practices of the barbarian kingdoms gradually replaced the old Roman institutions, specifically in the praetorian prefectures of Gaul and Italy, during the sixth and seventh centuries.
 In many places, the Roman institutions collapsed along with the economic stability.
 In some regions, notably Gaul and Italy, the settlement of barbarians on former Roman lands seems to have caused relatively little disruption, with barbarian rulers using and modifying the Roman systems already in place.
 The Germanic kingdoms in Italy, Hispania and Gaul continued to recognise the emperor in Constantinople as a somewhat nominal sovereign, the Visigoths minted coins in their names until the reign of Justinian I in the sixth century.

 Some territories under direct Roman control continued to exist in the West even after 480.
-The Domain of Soissons, a rump state in Northern Gaul ruled by Syagrius, survived until 486 when it was conquered by the Franks under King Clovis I after the Battle of Soissons.
+The Domain of Soissons, a rump state in Northern Gaul ruled by Syagrius, survived until 486 when it was conquered by the Franks under King Clovis I in the Franco-Roman War of 486 after beaten Syagrius in the Battle of Soissons.
 Syagrius was known as the "King of the Romans" by the Germanic peoples of the region and repeatedly claimed that he was merely governing a Roman province, not an independent realm.
 Under Clovis I from the 480s to 511, the Franks would come to develop into a great regional power.
 After their conquest of Soissons, the Franks defeated the Alemanni in 504 and conquered all Visigothic territory north of the Pyrenees other than Septimania in 507.
 Relations between the Franks and the Eastern Empire appear to have been positive, with Emperor Anastasius granting Clovis the title of consul following his victory against the Visigoths.
 At the time of its dissolution in the 800s, the Frankish Kingdom had lasted far longer than the other migration period barbarian kingdoms.
 Its divided successors would develop into the medieval states of France (initially known as West Francia) and Germany (initially known as East Francia).